Published Jul 2, 2021

 </div>

-Now we have added a new selector we can position that so we can compare, add the following CSS to your CSS.
+Now we have added a new selector, we can position the associated element.
+This will allow us to compare.
+Add the following CSS to your CSS.

 .inner-2 {